cde-ev/cdedb2/doc/source/Design_Logging.rst

 In production (and development vm), we store our logs via ``journald``.
 To access them, you can call::

-  sudo journalctl --reverse --unit cdedb-app --unit cde-ldap
+  sudo journalctl --unit cdedb-app --unit cde-ldap --since=today

 Its possible to filter the logs based on their log level / priority (info, warning ...), and display more information like the file and loc where the log entry was produced.